yaron-zehavi/oauth-app2app-browserless/draft-zehavi-oauth-app2app-browserless.md

 * Authenticates end-user and authorizes the request.
 * MUST use **native_callback_uri** to invoke *Client App*, providing it the redirect url and its response parameters as the url-encoded query parameter **redirect_uri**.

-### Client App traverses Authorization Servers in reverse order
+## Client App response handling

 *Client App* is natively invoked by *User-Interacting Authorization Server App*, with the request's redirect_uri.

-*Client App* MUST validate this url, and any url subsequently obtained via a 30x redirect instruction, against the Allowlist it previously generated, and MUST fail if any url is not included in the Allowlist.
+*Client App* MUST validate this url, and any url subsequently obtained, against the Allowlist it previously generated, and MUST fail if any url is not found in the Allowlist.

-*Client App* SHALL invoke urls it received using HTTP GET:
+*Client App* SHALL invoke urls it received using HTTP GET.

-* If the response is a redirect instruction (HTTP Code 30x + Location header), *Client App* SHALL proceed to call obtained urls until reaching its own redirect_uri.
+*Authorization Servers* processing *Native App2App* shall respond to calls to their redirect_uri:

+* Using the same REST API guidelines as the native_app2app_unsupported.
+* Returning a JSON body which instructs on the next url to call:

+    HTTP/1.1 200 OK
+    Content-Type: application/json

+    {
+        "action": "call",
+        "url": "redirect_uri of an *Upstream Authorization Server*", }

-* SHALL handle any other HTTP code (2xx / 4xx / 5xx) as a failure and terminate the flow.
+*Client App* SHALL handle any other response (2xx with other content-types / 3xx / 4xx / 5xx) as a failure and terminate the flow.

-### Client App obtains response
+## Flow completion

-Once *Client App's* own redirect_uri is reached, the traversal of *Authorization Servers* is complete and *Client App* proceeds to process the response:
+Once *Client App's* own redirect_uri is obtained, *Client App* processes the response:

-* Exchange code for tokens.
+* Exchanges code for tokens.
-* Or handle errors obtained.
+* Or handles errors obtained.

 # Implementation Considerations